Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 - A galery with inspiring nail design and results of final treatments
 - Contact form so that clients can easily get i touch with the salon
 - Easily visible salon contact infromation
-- Socil links in the header and footer of each page so user can follow the salon via social networks and be up to date with the latest information
+- Socil links in the footer of each page so user can follow the salon via social networks and be up to date with the latest information

 ## Future Features